Monalissaa/FreeCus/README.md

   year={2025}
 }
 ```

+## Limitations
+The produced results might sometimes have unsatisfactory artifacts since our method enabels zero-shot customization within the DiT foundation model in a totally training-free manner.
+Moreover, our method inherits the foudation models' intrinsic limitations such as very complex instruction following and customization for very rare objects.

 ## Disclaimer
 This project is released for academic use.
 We disclaim responsibility for user-generated content.
 Users are solely liable for their actions.
 The project contributors are not legally affiliated with, nor accountable for, users' behaviors.
 Use the generative model responsibly, adhering to ethical and legal standards.